abuiles/ember-101/working-with-javascript-plugins.md

 ## Wrapping globals

-Instead of consuming globals directly, let's wrap then in a helper module that will allow us to foster the use of modules and to easily update or replace **moment** once we have a way to load it via the module loader.
+Instead of consuming globals directly, let's wrap them in a helper module that will allow us to foster the use of modules and to easily update or replace **moment** once we have a way to load it via the module loader.

 First, let's create a utils file called **date-helpers**: